maryam-choudhury/CS-330-Let-Us-Learn-CPP/gettingStarted/intro_points.md

 ## A Brief History
-C++, originally named ‘C with Class’, was created by computer scientist Bjarne Stroustrup at Bell Telephone Laboratories.
+C++, originally named ‘C with Class,’ was created by computer scientist Bjarne Stroustrup at Bell Telephone Laboratories.
 Bjarne created C++ to fulfill his goals of creating a more flexible version of the C programming language, incorporating features he found useful in languages utilizing object orientated programming paradigms, such as Simula.

 ## What is C++ used for?

-C++ is a general purpose programming language that has made it’s mark across almost every industry.
-It is often the first choice when building software infrastructure and applications, as by nature C++ can manipulate hardware directly, and can be optimized to efficiently utilize system resources when there is limited hardware space available.
+C++ is a general-purpose programming language that has made its mark across almost every industry.
+It is often the first choice when building software infrastructure and applications, as by nature, C++ can manipulate hardware directly and can be optimized to efficiently utilize system resources when there is limited hardware space available.
 <br>
 <br>
-C++ is popularly used in Game development, powering industry giants such as World of Warcraft, as well as game engines which like Unreal Engine, creating complex 3D environments.
-It is also frequently used to code items in the IoT, otherwise known as the ‘Internet of Things’.
-The IoT refers to everyday devises that connect to the internet, such as household appliances and medical equipment.
+C++ is popularly used in game development, powering industry giants such as World of Warcraft, as well as game engines, which, like Unreal Engine, create complex 3D environments.
+It is also frequently used to code items in the IoT, otherwise known as the ‘Internet of Things.’
+The IoT refers to everyday devices that connect to the internet, such as household appliances and medical equipment.
 As previously mentioned, C++ is able to efficiently use limited computing resources, making it ideal for commonplace devices.
 To expand on C++ and the internet, the language is used in the backend of web browsers such as Google Chrome and Mozilla Firefox, relatively speeding up the data retrieval process.
-This is just the surface of C++ applications; it also contributes to database management systems, VR applications and financial modeling.
-The impact of C++ in inescapable in this world (and beyond, if you consider NASA’s use of C++ to build autonomous driving systems form Mars Rovers).
+This is just the surface of C++ applications; it also contributes to database management systems, VR applications, and financial modeling.
+The impact of C++ is inescapable in this world (and beyond, if you consider NASA’s use of C++ in building autonomous driving systems for Mars Rovers).

 ## How to Install C++ on Your Device